yaaminiv/yaaminiv.github.io/_posts/2017-01-28-Mass-Spec-Updates.md

 I checked the progress of the mass spectrometry analysis on TeamViewer and saw that the blank that had just finished running had the weirdest looking raw data.

+*Cue the horrible iPhone photos used in text conversations induced with slight panic*

 ![weirdblank](https://raw.githubusercontent.com/RobertsLab/project-oyster-oa/master/images/massspecupdatejan28/weirdblank.JPG)

 For reference, the previous blanks looked like this: